pgspider/sqlite_fdw/README.md

 ### MAC address support
 - `sqlite_fdw` PostgreSQL `macaddr`/`macaddr8` values support based on `int` SQLite data affinity, because there is no per bit operations for SQLite `blob` affinity data.
 For `macaddr` out of range error is possible because this type is 6 bytes length, but SQLite `int` can store value p to 8 bytes.
-- `sqlite_fdw` doesn't pushdown any operations with MAC adresses because there is 3 possible affinities for it in SQLite.
+- `sqlite_fdw` doesn't pushdown any operations with MAC adresses because there is 3 possible affinities for it in SQLite: `integer`, `blob` and `text`.

 Tests
 -----